Period Pick-Me-Up: Endorphin Boosting Bootcamp

 Worth a mention:

 Barry’s classes are so in demand that peak-time sessions get booked up super-fast – often within minutes of becoming available online.
-So get organized and poised at your laptop if you want to book on, there is more availability in the off-peak sessions.
+So get organised and poised at your laptop if you want to book on, there is more availability in the off-peak sessions.

 4/5 – For the pure endorphin rush